Maronites in Israel: History

 The Maronite community in upper Galilee spans from the 18th century, being concentrated in the village of Kafr Bir'im and Jish.
 Following the 1948 Arab-Israeli War, the residents of the Maronite village of Kafr Bir'im were ordered by the IDF to evacuate temporarily, due to its strategic proximity to the Lebanese border.
-However, the Maronite residents were prohibited from returning to their hometown Kafr Bir'im after the war (a fact that still stands today), and thus ended up taking residence in neighboring villages, predominantly, in Jish and Rameh, both of which had been almost emptied from much of their Arab Muslim population, who fled during the war.
-The Maronites constitute the biggest portion of Jish's population, as 55% of the inhabitants of Jish are Maronite Christians, in comparison to 10% being Melkites and 35% being Sunni Muslims.
+However, the Maronite residents were prohibited from returning to their hometown Kafr Bir'im after the war (a fact that still stands today), and thus ended up taking residence in neighboring villages, predominantly, in Jish and Rameh, both of which had been almost emptied of their Arab Muslim population, who fled during the war.
+The Maronites constitute 55% of Jish's population, next to Melkites (10%) and Sunni Muslims (35%).

 The Maronite population of Israel has significantly increased, as a direct result of the May 2000 withdrawal of IDF from southern Lebanon.
 Several thousands of former SLA militia members and their families, mostly Lebanese Maronites, fled from South Lebanon to Galilee during April–May 2000.
 While many of them later immigrated to France, Canada, United States and South America, the rest have remained in Israel.
 The cities and communities where most Maronites in Israel reside are Haifa, Jish, Nazareth, Isfiya, Acre, Maker and Jaffa.
-In 2021, there were 3,500 Lebanese in Israel, they are located mainly in Nahariya, Kiryat Shmona, Tiberias, Ma'alot and Haifa.
+In 2021, there were 3,500 Lebanese in Israel, who live mainly in Nahariya, Kiryat Shmona, Tiberias, Ma'alot and Haifa.
 Their main church is in Acre, Israel, and they tend to pray separately from other Maronites in Israel.